mailjet/Mailjet-sendemail/README.md

 mailjet.sendContent('sender@example.com',
          ['recipient1@example.com', 'bcc:recipient2@example.com'],
          'This is a test !',
-         'Well, this is working !',
+         'text',
-         'text')
+         'Well, this is working !')
 ```

 With HTML :